gauthamk97/aaveg-ios-app/README.md

 #Aaveg-iOS-APP

-Done :-
-Splash Screen Cloud Animation
-Splash Screen Popping Up of boy and gate

 To Do :-

-Update Initial View Controllers and Slide Out Menu location
+Splash Screen : Gate

+Scoreboard : NavBar and redesign of pageViewController